Open Journal Systems

 Which country uses Open Journal Systems the most?

-The majority of Open Journal Systems users are from Indonesia.
+The majority of Open Journal Systems users are from the United States.

 Who uses Open Journal Systems?

-According to our data, Open Journal Systems is used on hundreds of sites, including such established ones as ajol.info, efdeportes.com, and journal.fi.
+According to our data, Open Journal Systems is used on over a thousand sites, including such established ones as ajol.info, efdeportes.com, and journal.fi.

 Do academic institutions use Open Journal Systems?